yugabyte/yugabyte-db/docs/content/latest/deploy/_index.md

 title: Deploy
 linkTitle: Deploy
 description: Deploy Yugabyte DB
-headcontent: You can deploy Yugabyte DB to any public cloud or private data center of your choice using either YugaByte DB or the YugaByte Platform.
+headcontent: You can deploy Yugabyte DB to any public cloud or private data center of your choice using either Yugabyte DB or the YugaByte Platform.
 image: /images/section_icons/index/deploy.png
 aliases:
   - /deploy/